devleaks/cockpitdecks-docs/docs/Button.md

 # Button Representation

-(In the picture above, this refer to the pink part of the definition.)
+(In the *Anatomy of a Button* above, this refer to the pink part of the definition.)

 The representation of a Button determine [[Button Representation|what and how the button will display]] on the deck device.
 This depends on the capabilities of the button on the deck: LED, image, coloured led button, sound...